tradecloud/tradecloud-docs-api-v2/user/invite-new.md

 # Invite user

-You can invite a new user to your company:
+You can invite a new user to your company.
+An invitation email will be send to this user.

 ## Request